Security model

 Role separation

-• Admin role (default: SYSADMIN) — used by the CLI for infrastructure operations: create database, secrets, compute pool, network rules, external access integrations, service.
+• Admin role (default: SYSADMIN) — used by the CLI for provisioning: creates the database, schema, image repo, stage, compute pool, secrets, network rule, and external access integration.
+Lives on your machine; never enters the container.

 Secret masking